Blinkinlabs/PatternPaint/README2.md

 ## Frame-based pattern
 Frame-based patterns consist of a set of frames, such as a GIF animation or video.
 The animation is made by drawing each frame onto the fixture in succession, like projecting a movie onto the frame surface.
 This kind of pattern is suited for animations on 2 or 3D displays.

+# BlinkyTape Protocol

+The BlinkyTape protocol describes how to send data to the BlinkyTape (and compatible) controllers over a serial link.
+Data is sent as RGB triplets, with 8 bits per color channel.
+Color can be in the range of 0-254.
+A 255 character signals a frame ending.

+## Example: 3 color LED device

+Say we want to send data to a string of 3 LEDs attached to a controller.
+We want the first LED to show red, the second green, and the third white.
+The data stream would look like this:

+[254][0][0][0][254][0][254][254][254][255]

+The first three bytes are RGB for the first pixel (254,0,0) = red.
+The next three bytes are RGB for the second pixel (0,254,0) = green.
+The following three bytes are RGB for the third pixel (254,254,254) = white.
+Finally, a (255) = break character is added at the end to signal that the frame should be drawn.

+## Notes

+For devices where the color order is changed, such as Blinky Pixel, the data stream should be swapped before sending it to the controller.
+At this time, only 8 bit, 3 color outputs are supported by this protocol.
+It will need to be modified to support RGBW in the future.

+# Uploading to a BlinkyTape

+Patterns are uploaded to a BlinkyTape by putting it into bootloader mode, instructing the bootloader to erase the flash, then uploading a new application firmware with the patterns appended to it.
+PatternPaint emulates a simple AVR109-compatible bootloader protocol in order to support this.

+The BlinkyTape controller memory map looks like this:

+	[0x0000] Start of application firmware (PatternPlayer_Sketch)
+	[0x????]
+Start of pattern memory (first page after the application firmware) [0x6F80] Pattern Table
+	[0x7000] Start of bootloader (Caterina)

+The pattern Table looks like this:

+	[0x0000] Number of patterns stored (1 byte, 0-255)
+	[0x0001] Number of LEDs attached to the controller (2 bytes, 0-65535) [0x0003] First Pattern Entry
+	[0x000A] Second Pattern Entry
+	[0x0011] Third Pattern Entry